 - In the Name column, double-click the trial that you want to load.

-- To re-display the Data Management window, double-click the Data Management tab at the bottom of the Nexus window.
+- To hide or display the Data Management window, double-click the Data Management tab at the bottom of the Nexus window.

 Access menu options from the Nexus menu bar

 The Nexus menu bar enables you to access common commands.

 Access common commands from the Nexus toolbar

 Access frequently used commands from the Nexus motion capture workflow from the Nexus toolbar.

 The Nexus toolbar contains buttons that enable you to save the current trial, close the current trial, and undo and redo actions.
 In addition it contains the following controls: